eslint/eslint/docs/src/extend/code-path-analysis.md

          * @param {ASTNode} node - The current node.
          * @returns {void}
          */
-        "onCodePathSegmentStart": function(segment, node) {
+        onCodePathSegmentStart(segment, node) {
             // do something with segment
         },

         /**
-         * This is called when a code path segment was left.
+         * This is called when a reachable code path segment was left.
          * In this time, the segment does not have the next segments yet.
          *
          * @param {CodePathSegment} segment - The left code path segment.
          * @param {ASTNode} node - The current node.
          * @returns {void}
          */
+        onCodePathSegmentEnd(segment, node) {
+            // do something with segment
+        },

+        /**
+         * This is called when an unreachable code path segment was created.
+         * It meant the code path is forked or merged.
+         * In this time, the segment has the previous segments and has been
+         * judged reachable or not.
+         *
+         * @param {CodePathSegment} segment - The new code path segment.
+         * @param {ASTNode} node - The current node.
+         * @returns {void}
+         */
+        onUnreachableCodePathSegmentStart(segment, node) {
+            // do something with segment
+        },

+        /**
+         * This is called when an unreachable code path segment was left.
+         * In this time, the segment does not have the next segments yet.
+         *
+         * @param {CodePathSegment} segment - The left code path segment.
+         * @param {ASTNode} node - The current node.
+         * @returns {void}
+         */
-        "onCodePathSegmentEnd": function(segment, node) {
+        onUnreachableCodePathSegmentEnd(segment, node) {
             // do something with segment
         },